williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

 helps doing reasonable capacity planning on your servers.

 For example, at 1MB/request and 100 requests/s, a Young gen with 100MB
-will fill up once per second.
+will fill up roughly once per second.

 Of course, generating less garbage always helps, but that's a topic for another post.

 ## Poor GC throughput

-Although our application's workload is causing too much work on the garbage collector, looking at the actual times they look excessive.
+Although our application's workload is certainly causing too much work on the garbage collector, looking at the actual times they look excessive.

 Having 18 threads move ~6GB in 77s *per thread* implies that each thread's throughput was a tiny 4.3MB/s.
-Just for the sake of comparison, the same application running in a similar hardware spit GC logs reporting making 407 MB/s.
-Regardless of the theoretical JVM throughput, a 100x difference indicates that something is impacting the performance of GC worker threads.
+Just for the sake of comparison, the same application running in similar hardware spit GC logs reporting making 407 MB/s.
+Regardless of the theoretical memory and JVM throughput, a 100x difference indicates that something is impacting the performance of GC worker threads on that specific environment.
 It's not about only about the amount of garbage we're generating.

 LinkedIn has a
 [couple](https://engineering.linkedin.com/garbage-collection/garbage-collection-optimization-high-throughput-and-low-latency-java-applications)